• Skip to primary navigation

 Make these into cauliflower loaded mashed potatoes!
 Add your favorite baked potato toppings like bacon, cheddar, chives, and more onto these cauliflower mashed potatoes for a little extra fun!

-Top-down view of a serving bowl of cauliflower potato mash with chives and a pat of butter on top.
+A serving bowl of cauliflower mashed potatoes with a large dollop of butter on top.

 Meredith